 These impressive two-way, full-range speakers from Rockford Fosgate are easy to install to replace your old blown standard speakers.
 They include adaptor plates and mounting hardware to make the job quick and painless.
 They have an RMS rating of 45 watts each, with peak power rated at 90 watts.

-While they are an affordable price, one may feel that they are a little overpriced for the power they = deliver.
+While they are affordable, you may feel that they are a little overpriced for the power they deliver.

 9. Polk Audio Coaxial Speakers

-These Polk Audio coaxial speakers feature a water-resistant basket and UV-tolerant cone, making them a long-lasting speaker.
+These Polk Audio coaxial speakers feature a water-resistant basket and UV-tolerant cone and are long-lasting speakers.
 They have a respectable RMS rating of 100 watts and a peak rating of 300 watts, so you can be sure to get enough volume and power.

-They are a harsh-sounding speaker, however, with definite EQ tweaking needed to sweeten up the sound.
+However, they have a harsh sound that requires EQ tweaking.
 With poor bass response and cutting mids, an additional amplifier is highly recommended to give them extra responsiveness.
-While being an affordable and powerful option, this item has a warranty problem.
-Still, they are a good point of entry for the budget-conscious music lover.
+While being an affordable and powerful option, the Polk Audio speakers have warranty problems.
+Still, they are a good entry point for the budget-conscious music lover.

 10. Kicker D-Series 3-Way Car Audio Coaxial Speakers

-The Kicker D series have an advantage over the other speakers listed here in that they boast a three-way frequency band.
-They push out an RMS rating of 70 watts and have a powerful peak rating of 360 watts.
+The Kicker D series have an advantage over the other speakers listed because they boast a three-way frequency band.
+They push out an RMS rating of 70 watts and a powerful peak rating of 360.
 They also have a unique, thin-line profile with minimal tweeter protrusion.
 This makes them uniquely unobtrusive, no matter where they are installed.

-However, there can be installation issues due to size, so you may have to do mounting alterations in order to fit them properly.
+However, there can be installation issues due to size, so you may have to do mounting alterations to fit them properly.
 They also have a reputation for poor sound quality and can distort if pushed even slightly.
-A weak bass response and muddy middle frequencies are also a common complaint.
-While they are an affordable option, sound quality will leave you wanting, with the Kickers being only a minor upgrade from standard car stereos.
+Weak bass response and muddy middle frequencies are also common complaints.
+While they are affordable, the sound quality will leave you wanting, and the Kickers are only a minor upgrade from standard car stereos.

 If you’re ready to upgrade your car’s outdated standard speakers, there are a few considerations to keep in mind.

-While a modestly priced mid-range speaker will be far superior to the ones preinstalled in your car, they come with their own set of caveats.
-You’ll need to decide whether a component system is the right fit for you or if coaxial speakers will do the job.
-A coaxial will provide great audio quality at a reasonable price, without the need for additional amplifiers and crossovers.
+While a modestly priced mid-range speaker will be far superior to the ones preinstalled in your car, they come with their caveats.
+You’ll need to decide whether a component system fits you or if coaxial speakers will do the job.
+A coaxial will provide excellent audio quality at a reasonable price without additional amplifiers and crossovers.
 However, a component system will give you the best audio experience possible, albeit with a heftier price tag.
-Component speakers also require additional amplifiers and crossovers and can be complicated to install properly.
+Component speakers also require additional amplifiers and crossovers and can be complicated to install correctly.

-The materials that speakers are constructed from make a significant difference to sound reproduction and to the price.
+The materials that speakers are constructed from make a significant difference in the sound reproduction and price.
 You’ll need to find the right balance of material quality and cost.